 Escalation of Commitment

 Given the lack of complete information, managers don’t always make the right decision initially, and it may not be clear that a decision was a bad one until after some time has passed.
-For example, consider a manager who had to choose between two competing software packages that her organization will use on a daily basis to enhance efficiency.
-She initially chooses the product that was developed by the larger, more well-established company, reasoning that they will have greater financial resources to invest in ensuring that the technology is good.
+For example, consider a manager who had to choose between two competing software packages that their organization will use on a daily basis to enhance efficiency.
+They initially choose the product that was developed by the larger, more well-established company, reasoning that they will have greater financial resources to invest in ensuring that the technology is good.
 However, after some time it becomes clear that the competing software package is going to be far superior.
 While the smaller company’s product could be integrated into the organization’s existing systems at little additional expense, the larger company’s product will require a much greater initial investment, as well as substantial ongoing costs for maintaining it.
 At this point, however, let’s assume that the manager has already paid for the larger company’s (inferior) software.
-Will she abandon the path that she’s on, accept the loss on the money that’s been invested so far, and switch to the better software?
-Or will she continue to invest time and money into trying to make the first product work?
+Will they abandon the path that they’re on, accept the loss on the money that’s been invested so far, and switch to the better software?
+Or will they continue to invest time and money into trying to make the first product work?
 Escalation of commitment is the tendency of decision makers to remain committed to poor decision, even when doing so leads to increasingly negative outcomes.
 Once we commit to a decision, we may find it difficult to reevaluate that decision rationally.
 It can seem easier to “stay the course” than to admit (or to recognize) that a decision was poor.
 It’s important to acknowledge that not all decisions are going to be good ones, in spite of our best efforts.
 Effective managers recognize that progress down the wrong path isn’t really progress, and they are willing to reevaluate decisions and change direction when appropriate.